CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 I think this is where I was on the variety of testing topics:

-1. Acceptance Tests: No acceptances written as I was currently learning unit tests
+1. Acceptance Tests/BDD: No acceptances written as I was currently learning unit tests
 3. Output of TDD: Higher test coverage is better
 4. Mechanics of TDD; I could write tests 30 minutes->hours
 5. Time invested in TDD: I was only working on unit testing on side projects